eclair81/DataExternalisation/README.md

 My project is a platformer.
 Each level is represented by a png and each pixel (except for the transparent ones) corresponds to an element.

+## How to Play
+Mouse left click to interact with the menu's buttons q/d or left/right arrows for horizontal movements Spacebar to jump (jumps higher if you hold it down)

 ## Data
 - Player.json
     - life (base number of lives)